 If you’re in the mood for smoked chicken wings, why not make the best crispy smoked chicken wings ever?
 These wings combine the best of both worlds.
 You get all of that tasty smokehouse flavor but with extra delicious crispy skin!

 I consider myself a connoisseur of smoked chicken wings, and the point of perfection has got to be how to achieve tender and juicy meat while getting that crispy crunchy skin on the outside.
 There are several methods I’ve tried and each produce the desired effect with a different cooking process.

 I’ve cooked wings that require a drying time in the fridge and others that are smoked and then flash fried.
 Both give me crispy skin, but the first method takes a bit of planning ahead and deep frying can be quite messy.
-The smoked chicken wing recipe I’m showing you today is by far the easiest of the bunch in terms of prep time, and requires the least steps.
-And the final result is awesome: you get the perfect doneness inside and mega crispy skin.
+The smoked chicken wing recipe I’m showing you today is by far the easiest of the bunch in terms of prep time, and it requires the least steps.
+And the final result is awesome: you get the perfect doneness inside and mega crispy skin outside.

 How to Smoke Chicken Wings

 - Start with super dry chicken wings.
-I pat mine down with paper towels to get all moisture off of the skin.
+Pat down the chicken wings with paper towels to get all moisture off of the skin.
 You want these nice and dry.

 - Toss the wings in baking power and salt.
 Please note, you need to use baking powder, NOT baking soda.
 The baking powder helps remove all the moisture from the skin of the wings so they can crisp.